SarahWeiii/Blender_cv/README.md

 # Blender for cv
-This repo provides tutorials and a library to help CV researchers to generate data using blender.
+This repo provides tutorials and a library to help CV researchers to generate synthetic data using Blender.

+The tutorial covers basic operations in Blender.

+The library provides functions help generating images from different viewpoints.

 ## Introduction